andreburgaud/jwt/README.md

 Options:
-  -s | --string  : take a JWT token string as argument instead of file -r | --raw     : keep the dates (iat, exp) as numeric values (epoch time)
+  -s | --string  : take a JWT token string as argument instead of file -f | --flatten : render a JSON representation of the token with raw data for each field -r | --raw     : keep the dates (iat, exp) as numeric values (epoch time)
 ```